WebTutoringProject/video-chat-test/README.md

 If all goes well and there is no security faults, start npm by writing `npm start`.

-When the browser automatically opens (if not, open to `http://localhost:3000`) and ypu get an error when starting a call, it means the api in the `.env` file is invalid.
-You will need to create a Daily API key by making an account on their website: https://dashboard.daily.co/developers
+When the browser automatically opens (if not, open to `http://localhost:3000`) and ypu get an error when starting a call, it means the api in the `.env` file is invalid or does not exist.
+You will need to create the `.env` file or a Daily API key by making an account on their website: https://dashboard.daily.co/developers

 Once you get your new API key, replace the `REACT_APP_DAILY_API_KEY` in the `.env` file with your own key.